-We estimate that the net proceeds to us from this offering will be approximately \$ million (or approximately \$ million if the underwriters elect to exercise in full their option to purchase additional shares of Class A common stock from us) after deducting underwriting discounts and commissions and estimated offering expenses, based on an assumed initial public offering price of \$ per share (the midpoint of the estimated price range set forth on the cover page of this prospectus).
+We estimate that the net proceeds to us from this offering will be approximately \$38.9 million (or approximately \$45.4 million if the underwriters elect to exercise in full their option to purchase additional shares of Class A common stock from us) after deducting underwriting discounts and commissions and estimated offering expenses, based on an assumed initial public offering price of \$25.00 per share (the midpoint of the estimated price range set forth on the cover page of this prospectus).

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) the amount of net proceeds to us from this offering by \$ million (or approximately \$ million if the underwriters elect to exercise in full their option to purchase additional shares from us), assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$25.00 per share would increase (decrease) the amount of net proceeds to us from this offering by approximately \$1.7 million (or approximately \$2.0 million if the underwriters elect to exercise in full their option to purchase additional shares from us), assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses.

-We intend to use the net proceeds from this offering (i) to repay all of the borrowings outstanding under our unsecured line of credit with a correspondent bank which, as of June 30, 2024, was scheduled to mature on December 5, 2024 and had an outstanding balance of \$10 million in aggregate principal amount with a weighted average interest rate of 7.91% and (ii) for general corporate purposes, which may include supporting continued organic deposit growth and funding potential strategic expansion.
+We intend to use the net proceeds from this offering primarily for general corporate purposes, which may include supporting continued organic deposit growth and funding potential strategic expansion.
+We also intend to use a portion of the net proceeds from this offering to repay all of the borrowings outstanding under our unsecured line of credit with a correspondent bank which, as of June 30, 2024, was scheduled to mature on December 5, 2024 and had an outstanding principal balance of \$10.0 million in aggregate principal amount with a weighted average interest rate of 7.91%.
 The proceeds of our unsecured line of credit were used to purchase stock in the Bank to increase the Bank's regulatory capital.